devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 I am basing this guide on a combination of conference talks, blog articles by respected Flutter developers, the official documentation, scientific papers that cover cross-platform mobile development in general and many other sources.
 All sources used in the guide are listed in chapter [*6 References*](https://github.com/Fasust/flutter-guide/wiki/600-References).
 To put that theoretical knowledge into practice, I built the Wisgen application [\[11\]](https://github.com/Fasust/wisgen) using the Flutter Framework, the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE), and a four-layered architecture.

+## The Creation Process

+If your in interested in how this guide was created, how Wisgen was built, how a bridge between a citation software and Markdown was realized, or any other details about the creation process, check out the [Meta-Documentation](https://github.com/Fasust/flutter-guide/wiki/Meta-Documentation.pdf).

 # 100-The-Flutter-Framework

 ## Introduction